kexiZeroing/kexiZeroing.github.io/src/blog/url-driven-state-in-react.md

 }

 // changing to server component also works
-// need to validate the data from the URL (using Zod) export default function ProductPage({ searchParams }) {
+// `searchParams` prop is a promise in the new Next version export default function ProductPage({ searchParams }) {
   const selectedColor = searchParams.color;
   const selectedSize = searchParams.size;